 12. Don’t Miss a Trip to Elafonisi Beach

-Crete’s most talked about spot everyone wants to visit is the pink sand beach of Elafonisi.
-A fascinating littoral on the southwestern tip of the island that attracts more and more visitors every summer.
+Crete’s most talked about spot, that place that everyone wants to visit, is the pink sand beach of Elafonisi.
+A fascinating littoral on the southwestern tip of Crete that attracts more and more visitors every summer.

 However, a trip to Elafonisi can be a lot more than just one more day at the beach.
 First up, the two best roads to get there are simply stunning.
 One of them guides you through an awe-inspiring ravine.
 The second way, the coastal road, presents a magnificent seaside landscape especially at sunset.